14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 Table of Contents

-About Henri Fayol
+Who Was Henri Fayol ?

 Henri Fayol was a French mining engineer.
 He worked in a French mining company from the late 19th century to the mid-20th century.
 He began as an apprentice engineer.
 He rose to general manager and then to director.
 When Henri Foyal first became a manager at the mining company, he focused on his skills.
 He wanted to organize the human resources, not just use his technical skills.

-Henri Foyal became an expert on managerial nuances.
+Henri Fayol became an expert on managerial nuances.
 He wrote a book on management theories and work organization.
 Successful companies worldwide still use Henri Fayol’s 14 management principles.
 They do this to ensure an efficient, productive work environment.

-Henri Fayol’s principles of management emerged as the Industrial Revolution faded.
-Most management experts in the western hemisphere thought the timing was perfect.
+Henri Fayol’s 14 principles of management emerged as the Industrial Revolution faded.
+Most management experts in the Western hemisphere thought the timing was perfect.
 The world had seen remarkable changes.
 New and excellent working styles were being recognized.
 The 14 principles of Henri Fayol are still important today.
 They are the basis for management courses at top institutions.

-Principles of Management by Henri Fayol
+Henri Fayol's 14 Principles of Management

 1. Division of Work

-Henry Fayol’s Principles of Management
+Henry Fayol’s 14 Principles of Management:

 Example: A bank must follow several procedures.
-These include opening accounts, handling cash, issuing checkbooks, approving loans, and holding deposits.
+These include opening accounts, handling cash, issuing chequebooks, approving loans, and holding deposits.
 Fayol argues that the manager must assign these tasks to the available workers.
 Fayol says that dividing work is key to quality and quantity.
 Specialization is the most productive way to do the tasks at hand.

 2. Authority

 Example: An employee of a design firm manages the design and decoration for event planning.
-He will get frustrated if he has no authority over the assignments he is supervising.
+He will become frustrated if he has no authority over the assignments he is supervising.
 This includes making design decisions and connecting with vendors to ensure timely completion.
 So, it will hamper work efficiency and ultimate productivity.

 3. Discipline

-One of the significant principles of management documented by Henri Fayol is the stress on discipline in the organization for a successful business.
+One of the significant 14 principles of management documented by Henri Fayol is the stress on discipline in the organization for a successful business.
 The company managers should inculcate an ambiance of mutual respect and admiration.
 The management must implement a set of work regulations, philosophies, and frameworks on the company premises that should attract the attention of concerned staff members.
 Violating enforced rules is highly detrimental to the running of a business entity.
-There must be adequate supervision by superiors to make impartial judgments.
-Example: The HR and Personnel department charts out some rules and regulations for the company workforce, including working hours, promotions, increments, probations, assessments, etc. Employees should follow these rules and maintain a disciplined attitude in the workplace for seamless business.
+There must be adequate supervision by superiors to make impartial judgements.

 4. Unity of Command

 Example: Suppose in a factory, the supervisor instructs the subordinate to complete a job within five to six hours.
 However, the factory manager clarified that the entrusted subordinate had to wrap it within two hours.
-This clash in command can create confusion and unnecessary tension in the workforce, resulting in loss of productivity and timely delivery.
+This clash in command can create confusion and unnecessary tension in the workforce, resulting in a loss of productivity and timely delivery.

 5. Unity of Direction